codefresh-io/docs.codefresh.io/_docs/troubleshooting/git-step-migration.md

 max-width="60%"
 %}

-When you run your pipeline you can select the trigger that will be used to fill in the values of all the Codefresh variables.
+When you run your pipeline, you can select the trigger that will be used to fill in the values of all the Codefresh variables.

 {% include image.html